tjni/setuptools-git-versioning/docs/options/tag_formatter.rst

 - regexp like ``".*(?P<tag>\d+).*"``

-    Regexp should have capture group named ``"tag"`` which should match the expected tag name
+    Regexp should have capture group named ``"tag"`` matching the expected tag name

     .. warning::